hl2guide/SettingsForPowerToys/README.md

 3. Open folder in File Explorer: `%LOCALAPPDATA%\Microsoft\PowerToys`
 4. Make a backup of all files to another location (before)
 5. Copy files from this repo into and replace all existing

+# Once Installed

+## FancyZones

-6. Launch PowerToys
+1. Launch PowerToys
-7. Open FancyZones settings and launch the layout editor
+2. Open FancyZones settings and launch the __layout editor__
-8. Apply desired layouts to your monitor(s)
+3. Apply desired layouts to your monitor(s)

-Done 😀

 * switch custom layouts using `Win + Ctrl + Alt + 1` or `Win + Ctrl + Alt + 2`.
 * `Win + D` shows the desktop.